fapfaff/appwashpy/README.md

 appwash.buy("12345")
 ```

-Be careful, calling this function multiple times cancels the previous service and bill you again.
+Be careful, calling this function multiple times cancels the previous service and bills you again.
 No warranty for freedom from errors and no compensation for damages incurred.

 ## Donations